 Early on, there were vast swaths of piano music.
 Then came the sumptuous orchestral creations between 1900 and the onset of World War II.
 Vocal music was a constant throughout Schmitt’s creative life as well.

 But beginning around 1940 when he turned 70 years old, Schmitt embarked on a series of chamber music compositions featuring various families of instruments.

-The 1940s also produced two of Schmitt’s most important works for strings ensembles: the String Trio, Opus 105 from 1944 and the String Quartet in G-sharp, Opus 112.
+The 1940s also produced two of Schmitt’s most important works for string ensembles: the String Trio, Opus 105 in 1944 and the String Quartet in G-sharp, Opus 112 in 1948.
 These were the first large-scale chamber works featuring stringed instruments to come from the composer’s pen since the Piano Quintet, created back in 1908.

 The String Quartet is a big four-movement work, 40 minutes in duration.
 Composed just after World War II, it was premiered by the Calvet Quartet in June 1948 at the Strasbourg Music Festival.
 The score, which Schmitt dedicated to the Calvet Quartet, was published by Durand in 1949.

 Writing at the time of the piece’s premiere, the musicologist, critic and violinist Marc Pincherle had these words of praise for Schmitt’s new composition:

 “The star of the program was the first performance of Florent Schmitt’s Quartet for Strings, a monument not unlike the Quintet of his youth — by its intensity, its vast proportions, and the richness of its writing which is prone to ‘break the gates’ of chamber music to make the stringed instruments sound like an orchestra.”